-A fragment of chromosomal DNA encoding the lgtE gene of Neisseria gonorrhoeae strain F62 was amplified by PCR and cloned into the expression vector pET15b.
-Functional LgtE was purified and its biochemical properties were determined.
+A fragment of chromosomal DNA encoding the lgtE gene of Neisseria gonorrhoeae strain F62 was amplified by the polymerase chain reaction and cloned into the expression vector pET15b.
+Functional LgtE was purified and its biochemical properties determined.
 The purified enzyme was maximally active in buffer containing manganese; minimal activity was obtained in buffer containing other divalent cations.
-LgtE was only able to mediate the addition of UDP-galactose into neisserial lipooligosaccharides (LOSs).
+LgtE was only able to mediate the addition of Uridine diphosphate-galactose into Neisserial lipooligosaccharides (LOSs).
 We used a variety of genetically defined and chemically verified LOS structures to determine acceptor specificity.
 LgtE was able to mediate the addition of galactose into a variety of LOS structures, indicating the this enzyme possesses broad acceptor specificity.
 Furthermore, it was able to add multiple galactose residues onto LOS.
-We also determined that this enzyme was capable of adding galactose onto both the α and β chains of neisserial LOS.
+We also determined that this enzyme was capable of adding galactose onto both the? and? chains of Neisserial LOS.